Global strategic petroleum reserves: Japan

-The state-controlled reserves and the privately held stockpiles total about 583000000 oilbbl. enough to provide 224days of consumption.
+The state-controlled reserves and the privately held stockpiles total about 583000000 oilbbl. enough to provide 224 days of consumption.
 The Japanese SPR is run by the Japan Oil, Gas and Metals National Corporation.

 Singapore

-Singapore has sophisticated oil refineries and storage terminals, and is one of the world’s three major oil refining centers and exports refined oil to the world.
+Singapore has sophisticated oil refineries and storage terminals, and is one of the world's three major oil refining centers and exports refined oil to the world.
 The country has a crude refining capacity of just under 1.4 million bbl/d, according to Oil & Gas Journal.
 This capacity is spread across three refineries and is significantly greater than the country's domestic petroleum products consumption.
 Refiners focus on export markets rather than domestic consumption.
 Storage capacity was around 55 million barrels as of year-end 2012.
 The country's largest oil storage facility is located on Jurong Island and can store about 17 million barrels.
 As of 2013, the Singapore government maintains strategic petroleum reserves of about 32 million barrels of crude oil and 65 million barrels of refined petroleum products.